cwedin78/2019OfficialRelease/README.md

 The lift is operated by a NEO Brushless motor.
 There are limit switches for the NEO, but otherwise, the Talons that have encoders have breakoutboards so that limits don't need code

+Due to a rename, there are two folders with the exact same code (Feb 24th, 2019).
+Until the content of the Boreas Folder is verified, the code will be used on the OG meme folder "Scorpio2(ElectricBugaloo)"